 There is also a Customary Court of Appeal which consists of its President Hon.
 Justice M. A. Ojo and three other Judges.

-On the Lower Court Bench, there are Forty-seven (47) Magistrates ranging from Chief Magistrate Grade 1 to Magistrate Grade II.
+On the Lower Court Bench, there are Fifty (50) Magistrates ranging from Chief Magistrate Grade 1 to Magistrate Grade II.

 At the grassroots level are the Customary Courts jurisdictionally classified into Grades I and II which are being presided over by seasoned, knowledgeable, and honorable personalities.